ahmadLshraby/Github-Repos/README.md

 ---

 ## Details <a name = "details"></a>
-- MVVM with protocol and delegate
+- MVVM with native Observable Class (Old binding method was by peotocols and delegates)
 - Native URLSession for networking and fetching images
 - Codable for parsing JSON